-Bradycardia is more common in the elderly people.
+Bradycardia is more common in older adults.
 It occurs from a slow heart rate.
-The condition is likely to result in a cardiac arrest if the heart rate is not effectively pumping blood to vital body organs especially the brain and heart muscles.
+The condition is likely to result in a cardiac arrest if the heart rate is not effectively pumping blood to vital body organs, especially the brain and heart muscles.
 A heart rate depends on the age of the individual and physical activity.
-For a rested adult, a heart rate of below 60 falls under bradycardia for a rested adult.
+A heart rate of below 60 falls under bradycardia for a rested adult.
 Bradycardia results from:

-- Damages to the heart from previous heart attack or heart illnesses.
+- Damages to the heart from a previous heart attack or heart illness.

-- It cans also result from heart medications as a side effect.
+- It can also result from heart medications as a side effect.

 Any heart condition can potentially result in a cardiac arrest.
 The most common heart conditions likely to cause cardiac arrest include: